Exploring Phousi Hill for Golden Buddhas and Luang Prabang Vistas

 Aside from the splendid views (although it was a tad hazy when we visited), there are a few sights to snoop at while you’re there, including Wat Pa Huak with a stupa and pretty sim, the golden stupa on top of the hill, a small chapel, Wat Phra Buddabhat, the Buddha’s footprint temple with a seated Buddha image in a grotto, and Kuan Ou, the Goddess of the Waters shrine.

-You don’t need a guide to visit – this activity is much more about the sense of discovery, and in a way it’s more fun to poke around on your own.
-There is an entrance fee of 20,000 kips to pay, regardless of which stairs you use, so take some money as well as water with you.
+You don’t need a guide to visit — this activity is much more about the sense of discovery, and in a way it’s more fun to poke around on your own.
+There is an entrance fee of 20,000 kips to pay, regardless of which stairs you use, so take some money as well as plenty of bottled water with you — it can be very humid.